 - Statewide Policy Academies, composed of multi-sector, state-level teams, have created plans for improving the state’s behavioral health response to veterans, service members, National Guard members, and reservists.

-- The National Registry of Evidence-Based Programs and Practices (NREPP) is a searchable online registry of substance abuse and mental health interventions, many of which are targeted to veterans and military families.
+- The Evidence-Based Practices Resource Center is a searchable online registry of substance abuse and mental health interventions, many of which are targeted to veterans and military families.

 - SAMHSA’s Co-occurring Disorders webpage for veterans provides information on integrated treatment for mental and substance use conditions.
 Treatment models vary and can include peer services and trauma-specific services.